 Family law

 In the UK, the terms ‘sole custody’ and ‘joint custody’ have been replaced by ‘child arrangements’, though many people still use the terms.
-Here, we explain what sole custody means and how it works.
+Here, we explain how it works and how our sole custody lawyers can support you.

 Meet our family law and divorce experts